mirjaj/grupparbete/README.md

 Java FX is a set of packages that enables the user to program a GUI.
 If you want to read more about the Java FX framework you can look it up here: [Java FX]([http://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm)

+#### How to install
+This game is run from the main class.
+That means that the player needs to be able to run java programs in order to play the game.

+Also, it is worth to note that the player needs to have the background image which is in the main menu, stored in a specified path to run the program.

+No extention libraries are required though, since Java FX is a standard library.
+The player needs to have all the assosciated classes in order to play the game.

+These required classes are:
+* main.java
+* Game.java
+* Gameboard.java
+* Player.java
+* Question.java